For the first 15 weeks of the course there is focus on providing an understanding of the fashion industry through theoretical frameworks.

-The Final Major Project and the Professional Portfolio are submitted marked seperately.
+The Final Major Project and the Professional Portfolio are submitted as two elements and marked separately.

 Showing your work:

-All students are advised to set up a profile on the Graduate Showcase UAL’s portfolio platform, which can be done at any point during your time at LCF and will last for up to 12 months after graduation.
+All students are advised to set up a profile on the UAL Portfolio platform, which can be done at any point during your time at LCF and will last for up to 2 years after graduation.
 This platform is often used to source student work for promotional use on the website, social media and for print and can be a great way of getting your work seen.